 Click the Query ID link to explore query details.
 A popover provides links to copy the query ID to your operating system’s temporary memory or to navigate to the query history.

 Formatting Queries Using Keyboard Shortcuts¶

-Worksheets support the following keyboard keys and key combinations for formatting your queries and other SQL statements:
+The SQL editor in a worksheet supports the following keyboard keys and key combinations for formatting your queries and other SQL statements:

 To insert a tab stop in a line (in 4 character intervals), use the [TAB] key:

-To indent/outdent a line (or multiple lines) 2 blank spaces, place the cursor anywhere in the line (or highlight the desired lines), hold down the [CMD] (Mac) or [CTRL] (Windows) key and type:
+To indent/outdent a line (or multiple lines) 2 blank spaces, place the cursor anywhere in the line (or highlight the desired lines), hold down the [CMD] (Mac) or [CTRL] (Windows) key and type one or more:

 If a line is indented, all new lines after the indented line are automatically indented the same number of blank spaces.